WASP3D/UDTSDK/README.md

 Wasp3D UDT SDK demonstrates how users can modify UDT data

 # UDT SampleApp
-### UDT SampleApp is a winform application through which we can add, delete and upate data in UDT (User Data Table).
+### UDT SampleApp is a winform application through which we can add, delete and upate data in UDT.

 - First of all, you need to import udt (**SampleUDT.udt**) in UDT.